Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 Established in 1863, this clinic has a long and rich history.
 However, it mainly offers general medical practices for pediatrics, adult healthcare, and gynecology.
 In addition to general medical consultations, it offers dentistry, immunization, and physical therapy services.

-To reach the clinic by train, you can either go to Motomachi China Town Station (exit 6) or JR Ishikawacho Station (south exit).
+To reach the clinic by train, go to Motomachi China Town Station (exit 6) or JR Ishikawacho Station (south exit).

 The University of Tokyo Hospital, Bunkyo-ku